2011 (May to August)

 ——————–Batman Incorporated Vol. 2 #13

 A few days after Talia’s death, Bruce and Alfred stand in the pouring rain and mourn over the graves of Talia and Damian (as seen in the opening scene of Batman Incorporated Vol. 2 #1).
 Exactly one month has passed since the beginning of Batman Incorporated Vol. 2.
 Bruce tells Alfred that Batman is done for good.
 Gordon arrives with a warrant for Bruce’s arrest (for involvement in murder, treason, and terrorism linked to the Batman Inc-Leviathan War).
 At GCPD HQ, the arrested Bruce chats with Commissioner Gordon about all that has happened.
 Bruce talks about his relationship with Talia (without spilling the beans about his secret ID).
-Bruce also mentions how a rookie cop Gordon was on hand with Leslie Thompkins when his parents were killed—a huge revelation, which means that in the Modern Age Gordon was a rookie in Gotham before going to Chicago and then returning to Gotham for Miller’s “Year One.”
-(This is the first time in any continuity—aside from Chris Nolans Batman Begins film—that Gordon is placed at the scene of the Wayne murders.)
-They also talk about how the city is in chaos—a chaos not seen since “Zero Year”—due to the aftermath of the Batman Inc-Leviathan conflict.
-Since there was no “Zero Year” in the Modern Age, this has to be a reference to No Man’s Land.
-Eventually, the US Government drops all charges, thanks to Kathy and Spyral.
+Bruce also mentions how a rookie cop Gordon was on hand with Leslie Thompkins when his parents were killed—a huge revelation, which means that, in the Modern Age, Gordon was a rookie in Gotham before going to Chicago and then returning to Gotham for Miller’s “Year One.”
+(This is the first time in any continuity—aside from Chris Nolan’s Batman Begins film—that Gordon is placed at the scene of the Wayne murders.)
+Bruce and Commissioner Gordon also talk about how the city is in chaos—a chaos not seen since “Zero Year”—due to the aftermath of the Batman Inc-Leviathan conflict.
+(Since there was no “Zero Year” in the Modern Age, this has to be a reference to No Man’s Land.
+Also note that Bruce is incorrectly stated to have been 10-years-old at the time of his parents’ deaths.
+This is a point of debate in the New 52, but Bruce was definitely 8-years-old when his parents’ died in the Modern Age.)
+Eventually, the US Government drops all charges against Bruce, thanks to Kathy and Spyral.
 Before letting Bruce leave, Gordon tells him that Gotham needs Batman.
 Back at Wayne Manor, Alfred ushers Bruce to the Wayne Cemetery plot where Talia’s and Damian’s bodies have been exhumed and taken.
 The next day, as reconstruction begins on Wayne Tower, Batman makes his triumphant return, taking on random thugs and dealing with a Poison Ivy case.
 Batman will go on, because he must, but he will do it as he started, grim and alone, for this is how things must be.
 Elsewhere, Ra’s Al Ghul begins rebuilding the League of Assassins.
 Without access to a Leviathan Pit (they are all dried up), Ra’s begins slowly harvesting Lord Death Man’s “Lazarus blood.”
 Ra’s reveals that all of Talia’s fetal Damian clones are still intact in a science fictiony “nursery” lab.
 According to Ra’s, these “Sons of Batman” will be the Caped Crusader’s undoing.
 THE END.
 Well, the beginning and the end.
 The oroboros cycle completes itself only to begin again.
 The meta-commentary of Morrison’s grand epic concludes with the message that Batman is eternal.
 His stories will never end.
 The Modern Age comes to a close, but Flashpoint rockets us into a new continuity.
 Eventually, something else will rocket us into the future again.
 Batman will never die.

 –Batman Incorporated Special #1